Albatross: A scalable simulation-based inference pipeline for analysing stellar streams in the Milky Way

 \emph{Precision.} As discussed in Sec.~\ref{sec:sbi}, simulation-based inference has now been used extensively in other fields, and has been shown to qualitatively and quantitatively reproduce known results and results obtained using traditional methods.
 In the present case, a full comparison to \emph{e.g.} a traditional method such as MCMC is challenging because we only have a forward simulator for the observational and noise models.
 This is another way to say that we do not have an explicit form of the data likelihood.
 Of course, this is a key strength of the class of simulation-based methods, since it allows for arbitrarily complex data simulators, which can account for complicated aspects of detection and selection in a statistically meaningful way.
-On the other hand, this means we should consider additional ways to quantitatively test our results.
-One interesting test is to ascertain whether we can saturate the statistical uncertainty in terms of our precision in constraining parameters.
+On the other hand, this means we should consider additional ways to test our results.
+A simple qualitative test we can perform is to compare the precision (and accuracy) with which we reconstruct the cluster position to the intrinsic observational errors on the stellar positions.
 To test this, we construct the 3d-joint posterior $p(x_c, y_c, z_c | x_0)$ by training a 3d ratio estimator $r(x; \{x_c, y_c, z_c\})$ on the final round of simulations.
 From this joint posterior, we can generate posterior samples in the $(\phi_1, \phi_2)$ parameter space\footnote{Note that, of course, it would have been statistically incorrect to generate these from the individual marginal posteriors on the cluster positions, even though they are well measured.} for the current position of the cluster that are distributed as $\phi_1, \phi_2 \sim p(\phi_1, \phi_2 | x_0)$.
 These are shown in the top right panel (and inset) of Fig.~\ref{fig:corner_plot} along with the observational model errors on the positions of the stars $\delta\phi_1, \delta\phi_2$.
 We see that we are able to reconstruct the cluster position to a good degree of accuracy and precision.